 Don't miss out!
 Join the thousands of people who subscribe to our once-daily email or our free miles and points Facebook group with all the best travel news.
 Some links on this page may pay me a commission - as always, thanks for your support if you use them

-A few weeks ago, The Points of Life wrote an article asking “Should kids be allowed in hotel lounges”.
+Back in 2016, The Points of Life wrote an article asking “Should kids be allowed in hotel lounges”.
 I’m not going to link to it, because the entirety of the article was the word “No”.
 While I have met Alex, who runs the site, and I think that he is a nice guy, I will say that this article irritated me because I was hoping for an actual article instead of a single word post.

 The case FOR kids being allowed in hotel lounges